RHabereder/zero-to-k8s/README.md

 This project tries to ease the creation of a local Kubernetes environment, including all the awesome devops tools you can possibly need.
 It should be as easy as a "./startup.sh" to get you up and running and a "k3d delete --name dev" to clean up again.

 If anything you like is missing, hit me up!
-I l
+I love learning new awesome tools!

 ## Getting Started